Canadian Survey on Disability (CSD)

 View the Questionnaire(s) and reporting guide(s) .

-Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
+Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Revisions and seasonal adjustment

-This methodology type does not apply to this survey.
+This methodology type does not apply to this statistical program.

 Two types of errors occur in surveys: sampling errors and non-sampling errors.

-Collection for the CSD ended with an overall response rate of 74.6%.
+Collection for the CSD ended with an overall response rate of 61.1%.
 This response rate is the number of complete respondents divided by the number of cases sent to collection minus the out-of-scope cases (cases which did not meet eligibility criteria for the survey).
 Hence, this rate reflects the percentage of cases that completed the interview relative to the number of cases that should have completed it.